warpspeedchic/retriever_for_rpan/README.md

 No, the software is free and will remain that way.
 #### Will this get me banned on RPAN/Reddit?
 No!
 Many people have been streaming using this method, nobody gets in trouble for it.
+#### Are you planning to release it on Mac OS/Linux?
+Yes, it's on my to-do list.

 ## Downloads
 Go to [releases](https://github.com/warpspeedchic/retriever_for_rpan/releases/) for downloads.